robertkhuat/poa/CIP68/Milestone 3/README.md

 ## **1. Smart Contract Specification Design Report**

-Outline all the necessary requirements and functionality based on user needs gathered through surveys.
+Outline all the neccessary requirements and functionality based on user needs gathered through surveys.
 The specification ensures the smart contract is designed to meet user needs from the findings.

 **Evidence**:

-  - Smart contract specification design report: [Link Report]()
+  - Smart contract specification design report: [Link Report](https://docs.google.com/spreadsheets/d/1JKXN7hoDat5nHQ5JGS_TP_tEAi2llWwrZgNa5XWNc4s/edit?gid=0#gid=0)

 To make it easier for users, we provide a detailed tutorial video explaining how the smart contract works, including the model, source code, and more.
-You can watch it through the link below: [Smart Contract Video Guide]()
+You can watch it through the link below: [Smart Contract Video Guide](https://drive.google.com/file/d/1arHXyMzxRb9tjP5npqbq6z61dSmwNnvp/view?usp=drive_link)

 ## **2. Code repository of Onchain and Offchain**